 “Ask not what your country can do for you, …”

-Most of you could probably not only fill out the rest of the quote, but also knew the function this quote plays in people’s thinking.
-In a real sense, the meaning of the words quoted includes the unquoted words as well.
+Most of you can probably not only fill out the rest of each quote, but know the function this quote plays in people’s thinking.
+In a real sense, the meaning of the quoted words includes the unquoted words as well.
 Affirming the literal truth of the quoted words alone, isolated from their meaning in context, is exactly the type of error that gets many translators frustrated over what they view as advocates of “overly literal” translations.
-So when you include the first half of the Shahada in a Bible translation, you are including the connotations of that phrase as well, namely: “and Muhammad is the messenger of God,” along with the entire Islamic worldview contained therein.
+So, when you include the first half of the Shahada in a Bible translation, you are including the connotations of that phrase as well, namely: “and Muhammad is the messenger of God,” along with the entire Islamic worldview contained therein.

-And it’s because I know and love my Mormon family and friends, and all members of the LDS Church, that I want more than anything for them to know the simple, freeing truth of God’s Word, to enjoy all that is good in their teaching and culture, all that has its ultimate source in the Bible, without the darkening, crippling, and destructive lies that Satan has mixed in—the lies about God’s nature, the lies about polygamy and marriage and power, the lies that tell people they can be gods if they are just good enough Mormons, when the Bible clearly teaches us that NONE are good enough but that “with God, all things are possible” (Matthew 19:26) —even the salvation of a sinner like me.
+And it’s because I know and love my Mormon family and friends, and all members of the LDS Church, that I want more than anything for them to know the simple, freeing truth of God’s Word, to enjoy all that is good in their teaching and culture, all that has its ultimate source in the Bible, without the darkening, crippling, and destructive lies that Satan has mixed into their teaching—the lies about God having “become” God, the lies about polygamy and marriage and power, the lies that tell people they can be gods if they are just good enough Mormons, when the Bible clearly teaches us that NONE are good enough, but that “with God, all things are possible” (Matthew 19:26)—even the salvation of a sinner like me.

-Loving Mormons means freely sharing the whole counsel of God with them, the only “words of eternal life” (John 6:68), the only gospel that can truly save them, at the right times and in loving ways.
+Loving Mormons means freely sharing the whole counsel of God with them (Acts 20:27), the only “words of eternal life” (John 6:68), the only gospel that can truly save them, at the right times and in loving, humble ways.
 It does not mean minimizing the differences between what the LDS Church teaches and what the Bible actually says, because those differences are exactly what they need to hear—what I needed to hear.
 I thank God that my friends shared the whole counsel of God with me, not a watered-down version that masked the truth I needed to hear or ignored the real differences.
-There is no excuse for prejudice, rudeness, or impatience with God’s timing as a person struggles to understand the truth.
-But no one should ever make a “Bible translation” based on word games and obfuscation that only serves to keep people in darkness.
+There is no excuse for prejudice, rudeness, pride, or impatience with God’s timing as a person struggles to understand the truth—but no one should ever make a “Bible translation” that avoids the unadulterated truth of God or mixes in lies.

-Over-contextualized Bible translations such as Muslim Idiom Translations sound to educated Westerners like they are correcting past mistakes, learning new sensitivity to conquered and colonized peoples, and will lead to more effective kingdom work.
-However, as someone who grew up accepting a worldview in which other authorities took precedence over God’s Word, I plead with Bible translators everywhere: Please be careful not to undermine the authority of God and His Word by mixing in ideas from false prophets and false worldviews that will only serve to keep people further from the life-giving truth we all need.
+As someone who grew up accepting a worldview in which other authorities took precedence over God’s Word, I plead with Bible translators everywhere: Please be careful not to undermine the authority of God and His Word by mixing in ideas from false prophets and false worldviews that would needlessly dilute or pollute the life-giving truth we all need.

 - For example, see Harley Talman (pseudonym), “Is Muhammad Also Among the Prophets?”, International Journal of Frontier Missiology 31(4).169-190, 2014.
 Talman gives many caveats to his claim that Muhammad may be considered a true prophet of God, but he clearly believes that a positive assessment of Muhammad’s supposed prophetic role is both possible and desirable.
 Talman is not the only professor thinking in this way and influencing many future Bible translators working among predominantly Muslim groups. ↩